raphaelletseng/raphaelle.github.io/_posts/2019-10-23-The-Malayan-Tiger.md

 ---
 ### In the 1950's, more than **3000** tigers lived and ranged across the jungles of Peninsula Malaysia.
 As of 2019, less than **150** can be found in the wild.

+*This article was published [The Star](https://www.thestar.com.my/opinion/letters/2019/11/09/on-the-brink-of-extinction) on 09 November 2019.*

 The Malayan tiger has been listed as critically endangered by the [IUCN Red List](http://www.wwf.org.my/?19945/The-Malayan-tiger-is-officially-Critically-Endangered), the world’s most comprehensive inventory of the conservation status of species.
 It faces challenges on two major fronts:

 1. Loss of habitat through deforestation and logging